Erkan-Yilmaz/hybridauth/README.md

 # HybridAuth 2.0.11-dev

-HybridAuth enables developers to easily build social applications and tools to engage websites vistors and customers on a social level by implementing social sign-in, social sharing, users profiles, friends list, activities stream, status updates and more.
+HybridAuth enables developers to easily build social applications and tools to engage website visitors and customers on a social level by implementing social sign-in, social sharing, users profiles, friends list, activities stream, status updates and more.

-The main goal of HybridAuth is to act as an abstract API between your application and various social apis and identities providers such as Facebook, Twitter, MySpace and Google.
+The main goal of HybridAuth is to act as an abstract API between your application and various social APIs and identities providers such as Facebook, Twitter, MySpace and Google.

 ## FEATURES